FrankGaughan/Trappers/Harding.md

 The images of coyotes in the books are of poor quality, but the book cover might make an interesting thumbnail:  https://goo.gl/KOlim3
 ***

-***
-Note
-Harding's text provides extended quotations from several trappers.
-The following excerpt is remarkably similar to lines found in Twain’s *Roughin’ It*, also in this collection.

-“The coyote bears the same relation to the wolf family that the Apache Indian does to the human race.
-It is a belief among some of the Apaches that they turn into coyotes when they depart this life, and nothing will induce one of them to kill a coyote.
-Like the Indian he is sneaky and treacherous, and full of the devil." - Harding. *Wolf and Coyote Trapping,* quoting Vasama Brown, trapper.

-"It is considered that the cayote, and the obscene bird, and the Indian of the desert, testify their blood kinship with each other in that they live together in the waste places of the earth on terms of perfect confidence and friendship, while hating all other creature and yearning to assist at their funerals."  - Twain, *Roughing it*
-***

 **Chapter 3**

 In the western parts of the United States, the coyote is far more abundant than the grey, or timber wolf, but its range is more limited as it is found only in those parts lying west of the Mississippi River and in the western portion of the  Dominion of Canada.
 As there are a  number of varieties of the timber wolf, so it is with the coyote, but naturalists have never yet been able to agree on the  number of types and their distribution.
 In the Southwest, it appears there are several distinct varieties, showing considerable difference in size and color.
 Mr. Vasma Brown, a noted coyote trapper of Texas has the following to say on the subject: